sanglongbest/DeepLearning-500-questions/English version/ch01_MathematicalBasis/Chapter 1_MathematicalBasis.md

 $$

 ## 1.5 How to judge a matrix as positive?
-- the order master subtype is all greater than 0;
+- The leading principal minor is all greater than 0;
 - There is a reversible matrix $C$ such that $C^TC$ is equal to the matrix;
 - Positive inertia index is equal to $n$;
 - Contract in unit matrix $E$ (ie: canonical form is $E$)